cysouw/diathesis/text/c13_zumInfinitive.md

   Er hätte vielleicht sogar auf diese Art seine Flucht zum guten Ende bringen können.^[~~DWDS~~: Seghers, Anna: Das siebte Kreuz, Berlin: Aufbau-Taschenbuch-Verl.
 2002 [1942], S. 207.]
 :::

 An example of a light verb with a *Präpositions­in­fi­ni­tiv* that has already become separated from its lexical meaning is *kommen+zum‑In­fi­ni­tiv* 'end of movement' [@next a], see [@sec:zuminfinitive-kommen-zum].
 This construction has a different meaning and structure from *kommen+zu‑In­fi­ni­tiv* 'covertly caused state' [@next b], see [@sec:zuinfinitive-kommen].
 Crucially, both are separate from the lexical meaning *kommen zu* 'to get round to do something' with a governed prepositional phrase [@next c], see [@sec:prepositions-transitive-governed].
-Lastly, all those constructions are different from the plain lexical meaning of *kommen* 'to come, to arrive' [@next d], illustrated here with an optional *zum‑In­fi­ni­tiv* as a goal-oriented adverbial modification ('*um zu*'), see the next [@sec:zuminfinitive-teleological].
+Lastly, all these constructions are different from the plain lexical meaning of *kommen* 'to come, to arrive' [@next d], illustrated here with an optional *zum‑In­fi­ni­tiv* as a goal-oriented adverbial modification ('*um zu*'), see the next [@sec:zuminfinitive-teleological].

 ::: ex
 - Durch die Vollbremsung kam das Auto ruckhaft zum Stehen. \